josuenadal/wp_utils/README.md

 # WPUtils
-This is a firefox web extension for simultaneous UAT and Production environments wordpress development on different domains.
+This is a firefox web extension for simultaneous development in UAT and Production environments wordpress development on different domains.

 It's main features are:
 * allow copying elements from WPBakery to and from separate domains
-* a paster that lets you configure multiple different forms with JSON for quick pasting (Open with CTRL+SHIFT+F1 or on extensions toolbar as a popup)
+* a paster that lets you configure multiple forms with JSON for quick pasting with CSS Selectors and multi language values (Open with CTRL+SHIFT+F1 or on extensions toolbar as a popup)
 * and allows you to configure 2 different domains so by right clicking on the tab and pressing Open in opposite you can quickly open the equivalent page at the different domain

 I add stuff as I need it, if a task is very repetitive I'll probably implement it here.